HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>purpose_of_use</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
         An array of one or more strings, each containing a code identifying a purpose for which the data is being requested.
-See Section 5.3.3 below for the preferred format of each code value string array element.
+See <a href="#preferred-format-for-identifiers-and-codes">Section 5.3.3</a> below for the preferred format of each code value string array element.
       </td>
     </tr>
     <tr>